Turkey holds prosecutors over spy agency's Syria-bound truck

-Local media said the arrests were part of a crackdown by President Tayyip Erdogan on followers, within the judiciary and police, of a U.S.-based Islamic cleric he accuses of trying to oust him.
+Media said the arrests were part of a crackdown by President Tayyip Erdogan on followers, within judiciary and police, of a U.S.-based Islamic cleric he accuses of trying to oust him.
 Seventeen army officers were held last month in the same case.

 The MIT intelligence agency, regarded as strongly loyal to Erdogan, refused to allow the search of the trucks stopped in the southern province of Adana last year.
 After a standoff, the vehicles, which Ankara said carried humanitarian aid, moved on.